USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Related works

-Attention mechanisms have been demonstrated as an effective approach for establishing long-range dependencies, facilitating the extraction of temporal features in sequence prediction tasks.
+Attention mechanisms have proven effective for establishing long-range dependencies, facilitating the extraction of temporal features in sequence prediction tasks.
 The STANet introduces a context gating unit (CGU) as an attention mechanism to unify the modeling of instantaneous cloud characteristics and motion trends~\cite{STANet}.
 Similarly, SimvPV2 incorporates a gated spatiotemporal attention module to enforce spatiotemporal consistency in sequence modeling~\cite{Re8}.
 Tan et al. decomposed temporal attention into intra-frame static attention and inter-frame dynamic attention through a dedicated temporal attention unit, capturing spatial features and temporal correlations~\cite{TAU}.
 Li et al. integrated a self-attention memory unit into the Cascaded Causal LSTM (CCLSTM) framework to extract long-term dependencies, enabling spatiotemporal modeling for cloud sequence prediction~\cite{CCLSTM}.
 Furthermore, the MSTANet introduces a multi-scale temporal attention mechanism that combines local temporal variations and global temporal variations, significantly enhancing the network's temporal modeling capacity for cloud image extrapolation tasks~\cite{MSTANet}.

-Unfortunately, while the methods above demonstrate commendable performance in cloud image sequence extrapolation tasks, they encounter three notable limitations.
+While demonstrating efficacy, these methodologies encounter three distinct limitations.
 First, these approaches solely employ multi-scale convolutional kernels to capture contextual information, lacking adaptive mechanisms to extract features at varying resolutions dynamically.
 In addition, during spatiotemporal dependency modeling, the absence of temporal guidance hinders the unified integration of spatial and temporal information, resulting in suboptimal long-term dependency capture.
 Furthermore, existing attention mechanisms for temporal feature extraction neglect to balance computational complexity with prediction accuracy, leading to inefficiencies in practical deployment.